aljylany/yukibot6059/replit.md

 # Overview

 This project is an advanced Arabic-language Telegram economic simulation bot named "يوكي" (Yuki) with enhanced interactive features.
 The bot includes a comprehensive virtual economy with banking, real estate, stock trading, farming, and player-vs-player systems.
-Recent enhancements focus on bot personality protection, custom command systems for authorized users, music search functionality across multiple platforms, and automated responses to specific triggers.
+Recent enhancements focus on bot personality protection, custom command systems for authorized users, music search functionality, and automated responses to specific triggers.
 The architecture remains modular with new security and entertainment systems integrated.

 # User Preferences